typelevel/typelevel.github.com/posts/2018-08-07-refactoring-monads.md

 to be hard to do substantially better than the "tail-refactoring" approach, unless we start to make use of the fact that we're working with `Try`, a data type that supports `flatMap`.
-More precisely, `Try` has a monad - recall that monads let us model computational effects that take place in sequence.
+More precisely, `Try` has a monad instance - recall that monads let us model computational effects that take place in sequence.

 Let's try to factor out smaller functions, each returning `Try`, and then use a for-comprehension to specify the sequence of operations: